dimagi/mobile-deploy/README.md

 ## deploy

+`./deploy help` will give you argument descriptions.

+The workflow:
 * `./deploy create`
 * Follow __Make new build available on HQ__ instructions on [release page](https://confluence.dimagi.com/display/MD/CommCare+Release+Process)
 * Run QA
 * `./deploy release`
+* Wait for builds to complete (might have to trigger them).
+Lock in and name the builds with the CommCare version
 * Follow __Perform the Release__ instructions on [release page](https://confluence.dimagi.com/display/MD/CommCare+Release+Process)
 * Follow __Reconcile Branches__ instructions on [release page](https://confluence.dimagi.com/display/MD/CommCare+Release+Process)
+* `./deploy finalize`

 ## hotfix
+`./hotfix help` will give you argument descriptions.

+The workflow:
+* `./hotfix create`
+* perform hotfix dev work, merging into the branch created by the above command
+* `./hotfix release`
+* Wait for builds to complete (might have to trigger them).
+Lock in and name the builds with the CommCare version
+* `./hotfix finalize`

+In case you need to do work on other branches while in the middle of a hotfix, you can always resume hotfix work by running `./hotfix resume`.
+This will checkout hotfix branches created in the `create` step and latest release tags for the remaining branches.

+## TODO
+* the code that adds/removs jobs from jenkins views doesn't seem to be working
+* auto-compile release notes from PRs